 Many garden plants and a few natives are toxic, and because of goats browsing habits, plant poisoning is all too common.

 When garden prunings are tossed over the fence or the pet goat gets loose in the garden, there is a risk of poisoning.
-Rhododendron is probably one of the most common causes, and you will find details about treatment in Lifestyle File "Rhododendron poisoning".
+Rhododendron is probably one of the most common causes, and you will find details about treatment in the Lifestyle File "Rhododendron poisoning".

 Caprine arthritis-encephalitis (CAE) is widespread in New Zealand, particularly in dairy goats, but it doesn't always cause obvious health problems.
 It seems to be more common in dairy goats, possibly because it can spread to kids in pooled colostrum.

-The most common sign in adults goats is arthritis, particularly in the knees, which become swollen and painful.
+The most common sign in adult goats is arthritis, particularly in the knees, which become swollen and painful.
 An encephalitis form of the disease can occur in kids from 2 to 6 months of age but this is unusual in NZ, as are other forms of the disease that can cause pneumonia or hard udder.

 A voluntary accreditation scheme operated for a number of years, but this has now lapsed.
 Most of the testing that is carried out nowadays is for breeders who wish to control or eradicate the disease from their flocks and for breeders who export goats.